Tennessee Attorneys Helping You File for Divorce

-Tennessee grants both no-fault and at-fault divorces to couple where at least one member has lived in the state for a minimum of six months.
-No-fault divorce affords couples a greater degree of privacy, because neither party has to allege or defend against charges that could damage their reputation.
+Tennessee grants both no-fault and at-fault divorces to couples where at least one member of the marriage has lived in the state for a minimum of six months.
+No-fault divorce affords couples a greater degree of privacy because neither party has to allege or defend against charges that could damage their reputation.
 But no-fault divorce requires a degree of cooperation to achieve.

-Our knowledgeable divorce attorney can help you memorialize your agreement in a proposed divorce settlement, which you present to the court for approval.
-Provided the court finds no problem with your agreement, the divorce is generally granted in about 60 days after you or your spouse files the complaint.
+Our knowledgeable divorce attorney can help you memorialize your agreement in a proposed divorce settlement which you present to the court for approval.
+Provided the court finds no problems with your agreement, the divorce is generally granted in about 60 days after you or your spouse files the complaint.

 In rare cases where a spouse wants to fight a divorce, the petitioning spouse must present evidence of the other’s fault in destroying the marriage.
 At-fault grounds for divorce include the following: